ValdemarOrn/SharpSoundDevice/Readme.md

 You don't need to build the library from source in order to develop plugins.
 You can download the latest stable version [from here](../../tree/master/Builds)

 If you want to compile your own version you will need VST 2.4 SDK to compile from source.
-The SDK is *not* open source and must be downloaded [directly from Steinberg](http://www.steinberg.net/en/company/developer.html).
+The SDK is *not* open source and must be downloaded [directly from Steinberg](https://www.steinberg.net/en/company/developers.html).
 However, compiled version of the libraries can be freely distributed in compliance with the license.
+Download the VST3 Plug-in SDK from Steinberg, this also includes the legacy (but still widely used) 2.4 framework.

-Place the **vstsdk** directory in the root of the repository, so you have a tree like this:
+Place the **VST2_SDK** directory in the root of the repository, so you have a tree like this:

 	- .gitignore
 	- Build.bat
 	- Readme.md
 	- license.txt
  	- ...more files...
-	- vstsdk/
+	- VST2_SDK/
-	        - vstsdk2.4/
+		- pluginterfaces/
-	                   - artwork/
+			- vst2.x/
-	                   - bin/
+				- aeffect.h
-	                   - doc/
+				- aeffectx.h
-	                   - plugininterfaces/
+				- vstfxstore.h
 		- public.sdk/
+			- source/
+				- vst2.x/
+					- aeffeditor.h
+					- audioeffect.cpp
+					- audioeffect.h
+					- audioeffectx.cpp
-	                   - vstgui.sf/
+					- audioeffectx.h
-	                   - index.html
+					- vstplugmain.cpp